matszpk/amdgpu-vega-hotspot/README.md

 Exactly, this is an aggregated value, the maximal temperature from the internal sensors.

 Currently, this patch is for kernel 4.16 line (this patch can be applied to 4.15 version).
-These temperature sensor will be added for the VEGA and GCN 1.2/1.3 (Fiji, Tonga, Polaris) devices.
+This temperature input will be added for all graphics cards.

-The temp1_input is graphics card's main (CTF) temperature (since Linux 4.15 version).
+The temp1_input is graphics card's main (CTF) temperature.

+### Patches

+* vega10_extratemps-X.X.X.patch - original VEGA 10 patch (apply only for VEGA)
+* amdgpu_extratemps-X.X.X.patch - AMDGPU patch for all graphics cards

 ### Applying patch

 Enter to your linux kernel directory and enter command:

 ```
-patch -p1 < vega10_extratemps-X.Y.Z.patch
+patch -p1 < amdgpu_extratemps-X.Y.Z.patch
 ```

 and you can make your kernel.